isamitakeuchi/CybersecurityHomeLab/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
+This home lab is made up of a virtual network through Oracle's VirtualBox.
+The network is used to simulate a cyber attack into a company's network and how the company's security measures are able to monitor, detect, and mitigate against those attacks.
+The name of the NAT Network is called 'Project X' where all devices were connected to a domain controller which would assign user permissions through Active Directory.
 <br />

-<h2>Languages and Utilities Used</h2>
+<h2>Languages and Tools Used</h2>

+- Microsoft Active Directory
+- Wazuh
+- Powershell
+- Postfix
-- <b>PowerShell</b>
+- NMap
-- <b>Diskpart</b>
+- Hydra

 <h2>Environments Used </h2>

 - <b>Oracle VirtualBox</b>
+- <b>Windows 11 Enterprise</b>
-- <b>Windows 11</b>
+- <b>Windows Server 2025</b>
 - <b>Ubuntu Server</b>

-<h2>Program walk-through:</h2>
+- <b>Ubuntu Desktop 22.04</b>
+- <b>Security Onion</b>
+- <b>Kali Linux</b>

+<h2>Cyber Attack Simulation:</h2>

 <p align="center">
 Launch the utility: <br/>